1000 South London Citizens show people power at local assembly

 The NHS is here today; they are listening to us, to really bridge the gap between the community and the services they provide.

-Fouzia – Lewisham Islamic Centre
+Fouzia – Lewisham Citizens leader

 It’s great being here at the assembly today and to represent Parent Power.
 We’ve historically struggled to bring in dads to our work, so now I’m championing this.
 For the first time, in our last meeting, we had the largest number of dads turn out, and the movement is growing!
 I’m also a champion of men’s mental health, and I look forward to being on stage to secure commitments on this.